 As most pharmaceutical products are believed to be counterfeits, you may have to buy the original medicines from the more expensive dealers in major cities.
 Cash payment is usually required before treatment in most hospitals in Myanmar.
 Buy travel medical insurance, as these additional costs will burn holes in your pockets.

 Myanmar Trip Cancellation Insurance for International Travelers - FAQs

 Earthquakes and cyclones of varying magnitudes are very common natural disasters in Myanmar.
 Some areas are severely affected by landslides that tend to shut down major roads and transportation for several days at a time.
-As beautiful as Myanmar can be, there is a heavy risk of your trip being cancelled due to unexpected circumstances.
+As beautiful as Myanmar can be, there is a heavy risk of your trip being canceled due to unexpected circumstances.
 For this reason, you should be sure to purchase a travel insurance policy that includes trip cancellation to cover every possibility.

 Trip cancellation insurance benefits apply if you have to cancel your trip for a covered reason as listed in your policy.
 Make sure to read your plan’s fine print to understand what would (and wouldn’t) qualify.